AlexsLemonade/scpca-downstream-analyses/README.md

 ### c) Additional dependencies

-To run the Snakemake workflow, you will need to have R version 4.2 installed, as well as the `renv` package and pandoc.
+To run the Snakemake workflow, you will need to have R version 4.2 installed, as well as the `optparse` and `renv` packages and pandoc.
-This can be done independently, or you can use Snakemake's conda integration to set up an R environment that the workflow will use.
+This can be done independently if desired, but we recommend using Snakemake's conda integration to set up the R environment and all dependencies that the workflow will use, as described below.

 #### Snakemake/conda installation

-Snakemake can also handle the dependencies by creating its own conda environments, which we have provided as an option.
+Snakemake can handle the required dependencies by creating its own conda environments, which we have provided as an option.
-To create the necessary environment, which includes an isolated version of R, pandoc, and the `renv` package installation, run the following command from the base of the repository:
+To create the necessary environment, which includes an isolated version of R, pandoc, and all required dependencies, run the following command from the base of the repository:

 ```
 bash setup_envs.sh